GAS PIPELINE DESIGN; FOCUS ON WALL THICKNESS CALCULATION

 CA = Corrosion allowance

-Note CA is not included in the equation stated in ASME B31.8.
-However, CA should be added to the calculated minimum pressure wall thickness calculated for pipelines made of carbon steel materials.
+Note CA is not included in the equation stated in ASME B31.8, however, CA should be added to the calculated minimum pressure wall thickness calculated for pipelines made of carbon steel materials.
+Also note that the nomenclature tmin, t etc used in this article are not consistent with those stated in ASME B31.8, they have been used for clarity purpose.

 5.2 Stress Analysis